marijnh/Eloquent-JavaScript/14_dom.md

 speed, browser engines do not immediately re-layout a document every time it is changed but rather wait as long as they can.
-When a JavaScript program that changed the document finishes running, the browser will have to compute a new layout in order to display the changed document on the screen.
+When a JavaScript program that changed the document finishes running, the browser will have to compute a new layout in order to draw the changed document to the screen.
 When a program _asks_ for the position or size of something by reading properties such as `offsetHeight` or calling `getBoundingClientRect`, providing correct information also requires computing a ((layout)).

 {{index "side effect", optimization, benchmark}}